-Welcome to the Macintosh SE/30
+Welcome to the Macintosh SE

-HIS MANUAL TEACHES YOU ABOUT THE APPLE[®] MACINTOSH[®] SE/30 COMPUTER.
-The Macintosh SE/30 embodies the same "user-friendly" philosophy as the original Macintosh, while providing more memory, faster performance, and greater expandability.
-The Macintosh is still easy to learn and use, and now it's more powerful than ever.
+HIS MANUAL TEACHES YOU ABOUT THE APPLE® MACINTOSH® SE COMPUTER.
+The Macintosh SE embodies the same "user-friendly" philosophy as the original Macintosh, while providing more memory, faster performance, greater expandability, and more sophisticated system software.
+The Macintosh is still easy to learn and use, and more powerful than ever.